lhe2/ccbv_effects/README.md

 # associated files in original local folder (reverse chronological & sorta alphabetical)

 * mar2022_comp.xlsx: **USE!** full compilation of data!
-  * this has metadata too
+  * this has metadata for everyone too

 * all_devdata: development data only of above (to import into R)
 * all_devdata_rm: removed bad ones bc i was losing my mind trying to do it in R